032 – Mindfulness calligraphy with Rie Takeda

 The process of drawing a kanji character

-When asked if she visualizes the kanji character that she hopes to draw, Rie shares that as a calligrapher, she decides what kind of feeling she likes to present, i.e., if it’s a moon, she would make an image of a bright full moon in autumn, and it will be different for a crescent moon on a summery night in June.
 In her course, she encourages her students to do their final piece with their personal input.
 She calls this seisho (calligraphy with a clear mind), where she makes her students visualize a particular feeling or image of what they’re going to draw; by staying in the flow and focusing on their breathing, they feel lighter and harmonize with the brush.

 “The ink never lies”

-Something that Rie mentions in her course is that “the ink never lies.”
-She explains that the ink reflects in what state a person is at the moment; the ink captures the flow -- it mirrors the person’s mood, so it is a truthful way of expression.
-Calligraphy is not only about doing art but also working on one’s self because it reflects a person’s feelings on paper.
-Sometimes people discover a particular hidden emotion while participating in a shodo session, and they would reflect those sensations and walk around them.
-Afterward, the shaky strokes become softer because they become calmer and have more freedom to move.
+In calligraphy, the ink reflects in what state a person is at the moment.
+The ink captures the flow — it mirrors the person’s mood, so it is a truthful way of expression.
+That is why, calligraphy is not only about doing art but also working on one’s self because it reflects a person’s feelings on paper.

 The Ink Never Lies.
 The ink captures and reflects the flow.
 You can see the mood and present moment.
 Calligraphy is a truthful way of expression. - Rie Takeda